Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-docker.md

 ```
 The command above will download the container files in a directory named `new-name-here`.
 Make sure to change the server ports using the _Changing the port numbers_ step.

-!!! important "**Note**"
+!!! info "**Note**"

-    Even though changing the ports is possible, it is currently not supported by the game!
+    This works in theory, but remember that, even though changing the ports is possible, it is currently not supported by the game!